Frozen Backpropagation: Relaxing Weight Symmetry in Deep Spiking Neural Networks

 \subsubsection{Computing Resources}

-Experiments were conducted on private servers equipped with Nvidia A100 GPUs (\(40\)~GiB) and running Debian Linux.
+Experiments were conducted on academic and private servers equipped with various Nvidia A100 GPUs (\(40\)~GiB) and running Debian Linux.
 Code was implemented in Python~3.9 using PyTorch.
 The total runtime depends on several factors, such as the dataset, architecture, batch size, and number of epochs.
-For example, training a VGG-11 on CIFAR-100 with \gls{bp} took approximately \(15\) seconds per epoch with a batch size of \(256\) (\(6.9\)~GiB memory usage) and \(20\) seconds per epoch with a batch size of \(32\) (\(1.5\)~GiB memory usage).
-The entire experimentation process spanned four months, yielding over \(5,000\) runs (i.e., training of a single model), including gridsearches and runs with random holdout splits.
+For example, training a temporally-coded VGG-11 on CIFAR-100 with \gls{bp} took approximately \(15\) seconds per epoch with a batch size of \(256\) (\(6.9\)~GiB memory usage) and \(20\) seconds per epoch with a batch size of \(32\) (\(1.5\)~GiB memory usage).